guitarpicva/rtskeyer/README.md

 The program expects the USB/Serial device to be ready when the program starts.

-Once the program starts, you will then notice a prompt "Enter text > ".
+Once the program starts, you will then notice a prompt "CALLSIGN> ".
+If no callsign is supplied it will read "rtskeyer>".

 Type in the text to send by Morse code and it will be keyed to the radio (or code practice oscillator).

+Invocation example: ./rtskeyer 20 /dev/ttyUSB0 ab4mw  would start the program set at 20 WPM speed, using serial port /dev/ttyUSB0 and showing the callsign 'ab4mw' at the command prompt.